-The following requirements apply to students entering the 9th grade beginning in the 2014-2015 school year
+The following requirements apply to students entering the 9^{th} grade beginning in the 2014-2015 school year

-COURSE COURSE REQUIREMENTS REQUIRED CREDITS ENGLISH Must include English I, English II, English III and an advanced English course 4 MATHEMATICS Must include Algebra, Geometry, and an advanced math course 3 SCIENCE Must include one Biology credit, one credit from IPC, Chemistry or Physics and an additional advanced 3 SOCIAL STUDIES Must include World Geography or World History, United States History, Government and Economics 3 OTHER LANGUAGES Must consist of two levels in the same language 2 FINE ARTS May include Choir, Band, Dance, Art, Theatre Art or other applicable substitutions 1 PHYSICAL EDUCATION May include PE, Foundations of Personal Fitness, Team or Individual Sports, JROTC or other applicable substitutions; Drill Team, Band and Cheerleading may earn 1⁄2 credit in fall semester only 1 ELECTIVES Credits must be selected from the list of eligible courses that do not satisfy a specific course requirement 5 TOTAL FHSP CREDITS 22
+COURSE COURSE REQUIREMENTS REQUIRED CREDITS ENGLISH Must include English I, English II, English III and an advanced English 4 course MATHEMATICS Must include Algebra, Geometry, and an advanced math course 3 SCIENCE Must include one Biology credit, one credit from IPC, Chemistry or 3 Physics and an additional advanced SOCIAL STUDIES Must include World Geography or World History, United States 3 History, Government and Economics OTHER LANGUAGES Must consist of two levels in the same language 2 FINE ARTS May include Choir, Band, Dance, Art, Theatre Art or other 1 applicable substitutions PHYSICAL EDUCATION May include PE, Foundations of Personal Fitness, Team or Individual 1 Sports, JROTC or other applicable substitutions; Drill Team, Band and Cheerleading may earn 1⁄2 credit in fall semester only ELECTIVES Credits must be selected from the list of eligible courses that do not 5 satisfy a specific course requirement TOTAL FHSP CREDITS 22

 COURSE COURSE REQUIREMENTS REQUIRED CREDITS

 MATHEMATICS Additional math course 1

 SCIENCE Additional science course 1

-ADDITIONAL ELECTIVES Electives must be chosen from 2

-one of the five endorsements
+ADDITIONAL ELECTIVES Electives must be chosen from one of the five endorsements 2

-TOTAL CREDITS: FHSP + 26
+TOTAL CREDITS: FHSP + one of the five chaofsements 26

 ENDORSEMENTS

 ENDORSEMENTS RECOGNITIONS STATE ASSESSMENT PERFORMANCE There are five endorsement options, which allow students flexibility based on individual interests and career goals.
-The endorsement areas are as listed below: • STEM • PUBLIC SERVICE • BUSINESS & INDUSTRY • ARTS & HUMANITIES • MULTIDISCIPLINARY STUDIES Students have the opportunity to earn additional recognitions in the following areas.
-PERFORMANCE ACKNOWLEDGEMENTS: AP test score of 3 or higher or IB score of 4 or higher Bilingualism and biliteracy Dual credit (12 hours with 3.0 or higher) High performance on PSAT, SAT or ACT Earning a business and industry certification or license In addition to the credit requirements as listed above, students must meet passing standards on the following End- of-Course Exams: ENGLISH I ENGLISH II ALGEBRA I BIOLOGY UNITED STATES HISTORY DISTINGUISHED LEVEL OF ACHIEVEMENT: Completion of four math credits including Algebra II, four science credits and requirements for at least one endorsement.
+The endorsement areas are as listed below: Students have the opportunity to earn additional recognitions in the following areas.
+PERFORMANCE ACKNOWLEDGEMENTS: • AP test score of 3 or higher or IB score of 4 or higher • Bilingualism and biliteracy • Dual credit (12 hours with 3.0 or higher) • High performance on PSAT, SAT or ACT • Earning a business and industry certification or license In addition to the credit requirements as listed above, students must meet passing standards on the following End- of-Course Exams: • ENGLISH I • ENGLISH II • ALGEBRA I • BIOLOGY • UNITED STATES HISTORY DISTINGUISHED LEVEL OF ACHIEVEMENT: Completion of four math credits including Algebra II, four science credits and requirements for at least one endorsement.